tytydraco/yessleep/out/A_Bitter_Taste_3.md

 “What was that?”
 I ask, the sound still reverberating through me.
 She stops partway down and turns to me with a puzzled look.

-“What noise?” she asks in response, an eyebrow raised, climbing back up the stairs to me.
+“What are you talking about?” she asks in response, an eyebrow raised, climbing back up the stairs to me.

 “That—that scream.
 That yell, what was it?”
 I ask again, backing away from her.
 She looks me up and down, and a look of realization dawns on her face.